hpi-swa-lab/qinoq/.github/pull_request_template.md

   - [ ] toggling the button again enables snapping
 - [ ] the day sequence can be dragged to the middle layer onto a free spot
 - [ ] the night sequence can't be dragged or resized beyond the left timeline bounds
-- [ ] using left click on a sequence selects it (blue border shown)
-- [ ] the selected sequence can be moved by one scroll unit with the left/right arrows and by 10 scroll units when holding shift simultaneously
-- [ ] when clicking the "+" button a sequence is in the hand, which can only be dropped on a timelinelayer and changes color when you are not able to place the sequence
+- [ ] when clicking the "Add Sequence" button a sequence is in the hand, which can only be dropped on a timelinelayer and changes color when you are not able to place the sequence
   - [ ] this can be cancelled by pressing ESC
 - [ ] right clicking on a sequence brings up a context menu
 - [ ] clicking the buttons in the MenuBar sets the ScrollPosition to the beginning/end of the interactive/beginning of the next/previous sequence